tsinghua-fib-lab/LCSim/README.md

 python3 experiments/diff/train_md.py --config motion_diff/configs/config.yml --save /path/to/log_dir
 ```

 The trained model will be saved in the log directory and you can check the training process in tensorboard by running `tensorboard --logdir /path/to/log_dir`.
-We trained our model for 200 epochs on the whole training set of WOMD, wihch takes about 20 days on 4 NVIDIA 4090 GPUs, the hyperparameters are the same as the ones in the config file.
+We trained our model for 200 epochs on the whole training set of WOMD, which takes about 20 days on 4 NVIDIA 4090 GPUs, the hyperparameters are the same as the ones in the config file.

 ## Running the simulation

 **step 1**: scenario data preparation

-We provide scenario construction tools from multiple sources, including the Waymo Open Motion Dataset (WOMD), the Argoverse dataset, and the [MOSS](https://moss.fiblab.net/) scenrios.
+We provide scenario construction tools from multiple sources, including the Waymo Open Motion Dataset (WOMD), the Argoverse dataset, and the [MOSS](https://moss.fiblab.net/) scenarios.
 You can convert them into the unified format for simulation by scripts in the `lcsim/scripts/scenario_converts` directory.
 Example scenarios are provided in the `examples/data` directory.

 **step 2**: running the simulation

-Whole prosess of running the simulation is in the `exapmles/simulation.ipynb` notebook.
+The whole simulation process is in the `exapmles/simulation.ipynb` notebook.
 You can run the notebook to see the simulation results.

 ## Reinforcement learning